 The average ecommerce store sends 15.21 emails over the holiday season.
 For customers, that number adds up fast.
 Even if someone subscribes to just five different lists, they’d get roughly 76 individual emails in just over 30 days.

-Despite the significant percentage of sales driven by Black Friday, Cyber Monday emails — 27% — all those promotions weaken performance.
+Despite the significant percentage of sales driven by Black Friday, Cyber Monday email marketing — 27% — all those promotions weaken performance.
 A depressing 0.14% of emails convert on Cyber Weekend.

 The hard truth is that more emails don’t guarantee more sales.